 1. The Welcome campaign filter

-New Filter > Contact filter > Date of creation in DB
+New Filter > Contact filter > Individual > Creation date

 The welcome filter is always built on the contact’s table and linked to a trigger scenario.